(I may earn a small commission from the products mentioned in this post.)

 One thing you can do to reduce the chance of falling is to prepare your house before TKR surgery.

-After TKR surgery remove any rugs or carpets that you could slip on.
+After TKR surgery remove any rugs or carpets that you might slip on.
 Make it easy on yourself by clearing wide paths free of furniture to get around the house with your walker the first week or two of knee replacement recovery.

 Have easy access to lights when you are getting up often at night.
-Have all necessary medications and other items within reach of your bed and the chair you will be spending the majority of time in during the day.
+Have all necessary medications and other items within reach of your bed and the chair that you will be spending the majority of time in during the day.